sahilparekh08/sahilparekh08.github.io/content/_index.md

 Welcome!!

 I am Sahil (he/him), a technology enthusiast driven by a passion for learning and solving real-world problems.
-I am deeply curious about employing diverse design techniques and methods to effectively address challenges.
-My approach always begins with considering multiple perspectives, aiming for the most efficient path to reach a comprehensive solution while maximizing the learning involved.
-I am particularly enthusiastic about building high performance, large scale fault-tolerant systems and employing scalabe design principles, performance optimization techniques, machine learning, and cloud technologies.
+My approach always begins with considering multiple perspectives and aiming for the most efficient path to reach a comprehensive solution while maximizing the learning involved.
+I am particularly enthusiastic about employing scalable design principles, performance optimization techniques, machine learning, and cloud technologies to build high performance, large scale, fault-tolerant systems.

 ## Experience